aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

 - Port-Channel Interfaces: first two uplink switch hostnames, the ports on those switches, the corresponding endpoint ports and the channel-group ID.
 - Port-Channel Subinterface: first two uplink switch hostname, the ports on those switches, the corresponding endpoint ports, the channel-group ID and the subinterface number.
+- Ethernet Interfaces: first two uplink switch hostnames, the ports on those switches, the corresponding endpoint ports and the interface number.

 It should be noted that arista.avd does not currently check for hash collisions when using `short_esi: auto` and while the risk of this happening is non-zero, it is small.